AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

 :menuselection:`SPARK --> Prove Check`.
 The user should verify the same alternative prover as before is still specified.
 After execution, GPS will offer to re-edit the file if the proof fails.

+Manual Proof Within GPS
+^^^^^^^^^^^^^^^^^^^^^^^

+After running |GNATprove| with proof mode, the menu :menuselection:`SPARK --> Start Manual Proof` is available by right-clicking on a check message in the location tab.

+The manual proof interface immediately starts.
+It will change the GPS window by adding a Manual Proof console, a Proof Tree and the current Verification Condition being dealt with.
+This is an experimental system that allows the user to directly visualize the condition given to the prover.
+We provide safe transformations that can be used to help the prover.
+For example, you can directly provide a value to an existential in the goal, perform an induction on an integer or instantiate hypothesis with values that should be used by the prover.

+At first, you can type ``help`` in the Manual Proof console.
+This will return the available commands.
+The most useful commands to the beginner are ``list-provers`` and ``list-transforms``.
+``list-provers`` returns the list of provers available on your machine.
+You can use any of them on your goal by typing its name in the console.
+For example, one can type ``z3`` to launch ``z3`` on the current Verification Condition.
+``list-transforms`` returns a list of transformations that can be used on the Verification Condition.
+You can then try transformations like ``assert (0 = 0)``.
+It will add two subgoals in the Proof Tree, one asking you to prove ``0 = 0`` and one assuming ``0 = 0`` to prove the current condition.
+The first one is easy, ``CVC4`` should be able to solve it.
+The corresponding part of the Proof Tree switched to green because ``CVC4`` proved the subgoal.

+Once the goal is completely proved, you will get a popup window asking you if you want to save the session and exit.
+Answer yes and run |GNATprove| again on your file.
+The condition that was failing before should now be reported as checked.
+If you want to exit manual proof, you can select :menuselection:`SPARK --> Exit Manual Proof` in the menu.
+It is recommended to close it using the menu because it makes sure to close everything related to manual proof.

+More details on how to use it are available in :ref:`Manual Proof Using GPS`.